willowtreeapps/rokul-runnings/docs/library.md

 }
 ```

-`elementValueParsed[]` is an array of objects that resembles the same object as it exists in.
+`elementValueParsed[]` is an array of objects that have the same structure as the object above.
 So a response could theoretically look like:

 ```
 {